Mango0x45/thomasvoss.com/src/en/code/mmv/index.md

      schemes like renaming the file ‘a’ to ‘b’ and ‘b’ to ‘c’.
 You run the risk of turning ‘a’ into ‘c’ and losing the file ‘b’ entirely.

-  4. Moving symbloic links is its own whole can of worms.
+  4. Moving symbolic links is its own whole can of worms.
 If a symlink points to a relative location then you need to make sure you keep pointing to the right place.
 If the symlink is aboslute however then you can leave it untouched.
 But what if the symlink points to a file that you’re moving as